fpereiro/teishi/readme.md

 ## Helper functions

-teishi relies on five helper functions which can also be helpful beyond the domain of error checking.
+teishi relies on seven helper functions which can also be helpful beyond the domain of error checking.
 You can use these functions directly in your code.

 ### teishi.t